jasongaylord/JasonGaylord.com/_posts/2020/10/2020-10-01-hiring-insurance-business-analyst.md

 If this sounds like something of interest then let's chat.
 Visit [jasong.us/34dGU0A](https://jasong.us/34dGU0A) and apply so we can talk!

 {% include link-thumbnail.html path="2020/10/01/biberk-it-careers.jpg" alt="biBERK IT Job Openings" url="https://jasong.us/3mvKr2y" %}

+{% include job-opportunities.html intro="In addition to the business analyst opening, I have several other openings. " %}